 The Artist’s Resale Right applies to the sale of artworks in the European Economic Area (EEA).
 The following countries are in the EEA:

-Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovak Republic, Slovenia, Spain, Sweden, plus the United Kingdom, and Australia (as of 31 March 2024) for the purposes of ARR.
+Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovak Republic, Slovenia, Spain, Sweden, plus the United Kingdom, and Australia (as of 31 March 2024) and New Zealand (as of 1 December 2024) for the purposes of ARR.

 Artists who are nationals of these countries are therefore generally eligible to receive resale royalties.
 The nationality criteria only applies to the artist and not to the beneficiaries or heirs.